M4R14eugenia/Mars_Rover/README.md

-# The Mars Rover Brief
+# The Mars Rover

 The surface of Mars is represented by a Plateau.
-You can make the assumption that the Plateau is a square/rectangular grid for the purpose of this task.
+The Plateau is a square/rectangular grid with proportions chosen by the User.
 Rovers navigate the Plateau by following a sequence of commands.
-They can also use their cameras and robot arms to collect photographs and samples.

 ## The Plateau